ahadali153/findandseek/journals/ahad.md

 ## July 18th, 2023:

 Today, I continued to work on adventure form.
-We got stuck on uploading an image from frontend to databse so we decided to remove image from adventures model and store the images separately.
+We got stuck on uploading an image from frontend to database so we decided to remove image from adventures model and store the images separately.

+## July 19th, 2023:

+Today, I worked on adventure form on the frontend.
+I got the form to work and the images to be sent to the backend as urls to be saved in the database.

+## July 20th, 2023:

+Today, I started working on the navbar for our app.
+Getting the CSS to stand out was difficult and a challenge and we had to find alternatives to figma to implement our desired layout

+## July 21st, 2022:

+Today, I worked on styling the navbar with react bootstrap.
+I also was able to get the background color for the pages to work.